huynguy-db/arcion-docs/content/docs/source-setup/databricks.md

     vi conf/conn/databricks.yaml
     ```

-2. For connecting to your source Databricks server, you can configure the following parameters:
+2. If you store your connection credentials in AWS Secrets Manager, you can tell Replicant to retrieve them.
+For more information, see [Retrieve credentials from AWS Secrets Manager](/docs/references/secrets-manager).

+    Otherwise, you can put your credentials like usernames and passwords in plain form like the sample below:

     ```YAML
     type: DATABRICKS_DELTALAKE